enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 ```

-Asset can then be accessed from anywhere by adding `/_public/` to the beginning of the url route.
+Asset can then be accessed from anywhere by adding `/_public/` to the beginning of the URL route.
 For this project we will add a link in the `<head>` pointing to `styles.css`:

 ```html